 Samsung The Frame TV may look good, but how does it sound?
 You’ll get a pretty standard 20W output here, without Dolby Atmos surround sound or any fancy built-in driver arrays (as with the Q950TS).

-The Frame is more for looking than listening, then – but the sound still holds up for general usage.
+The Frame is more for looking than listening—but the sound still holds up for general usage.
 Dialogue is brilliantly clear, too, with an overall balanced sound, though you can start to hear some audio distortion when you get to higher volumes.
 This last point isn’t a huge issue, but enough to mean you’ll want a dedicated soundbar if you want to use The Frame for loud music or big-impact movie scores.
+Take a look at our best soundbar guide for our top recommendations.

-The Frame TV delivers exactly what it promises as a fashion-forward television, with the variety in sizing and coloring to match any home.
-The tidy OneConnect box helps matters too.
+It'll also blend in with your decor thanks to the variety in sizing and coloring that'll help you match it to any home— its tidy OneConnect box helps matters too.

-Black crushing is an issue, especially for daytime watching – while the low brightness and meagre 20W audio means this isn’t the best home theater system out there.
+If you want a cinematic TV for movie nights, look elsewhere.
+Black crushing is an issue, especially for daytime watching—while the low brightness and meagre 20W audio means this isn’t the best home theater system out there.